-Determining method to estimate variable consideration for variation orders c.
-Real estate
+Determining method to estimate variable consideration for variation orders

 It is common for the Group to receive numerous variation orders from the customers during the period of construction.
 These variation orders could arise due to changes in the design of the asset being constructed and in the type of materials to be used for construction.